Eighth Brigade (Syria): History

+The group met residents of Al-Karak and the Security Committee, headed by Hossam Louka, in November 2020 and participated in a "raid and search campaign."

 The Eighth Brigade raided a group on 5 May 2022 that was planning assassinations of Syrian Brigade Party members, under the orders of the Air Force Intelligence Directorate.

 The Eighth Brigade and Central Committees were engaged in a 10-day operation against ISIS in the city of Jasim in October 2022.

-The brigade was involved in "fierce battles" with ISIS in various Daraa neighborhoods, including Tariq al-Sad and al-Mukhayam, in November 2022, alongside allied "local factions."
+The next month, the brigade was involved in "fierce battles" with ISIS in various Daraa neighborhoods, including Tariq al-Sad and al-Mukhayam, alongside allied "local factions."

+The Eighth Brigade fought against the Moid al-Masalmah group in November 2022, which was claimed to have ties to ISIS.
+A citizen journalist group named the Horan Free League indicated that Louay al-Ali, the local head of the Military Intelligence Directorate, allowed ISIS into the area.
+The brigade was allied with former members of the Central Committees.

-The Eighth Brigade and local groups fought against ISIS in Nawa in January 2024, killing eight members of ISIS.
+The Eighth Brigade and local groups clashed with ISIS in Nawa in January 2024, killing eight members of ISIS.

+It fought against a Air Force Intelligence-affiliated group in Al-Musayfirah in March 2024, after an assassination attempt was made on a member of the Eighth Brigade.
+Two members of the Eighth Brigade died in the clashes, with three injured.
+One member of Air Force Intelligence died, while seven were injured.
+After the Air Force Intelligence-affiliated group was driven out of the city and fled to Umm Walad, locals formed an armed group and allied themselves with the Eighth Brigade.
+Clashes between the two groups also occurred later in the year, in September.
+The Eighth Brigade deployed reinforcements from Bosra.

 The brigade joined the Southern Operations Room in December 2024, affiliated with the Syrian opposition and was one of the factions that marched on Damascus, leading to its fall that month.